 What are interventions and what are they supposed to do?

 Therapists are trained in many types of interventions.
-Many therapists use just one, such as EMDR.
-I choose to use interventions that best fit the client.
+I choose interventions that best fit the client on a case-by-case basis.
 It may be one type of intervention, or a combination of several.
 A few types of intervention are:

 - Cognitive Behavioral Therapy (CBT): It is believe that thoughts (cognition) lead to behavior.
 To put it simply, if you believe something about yourself, you may act out on that belief.
 In cognitive therapy, the therapist and client work together to change some thought patterns, and as a result, some behaviors will also change.